Updated: Jan 11

 Makes 20 Biscuits

-120 gm ghee, warmed and in liquid form
+120 gm ghee, coconut or avocado oil, warmed and in liquid form

 1/2 cup coconut sugar or jaggery

-1 tablespoon of flaxseed or LSA meal and 3 tablespoons water (combine in a small container and mix until gelatinous in consistency, this is an egg alternative).
+1 tbs flaxseed or LSA meal and 3 tbs water (combine in a small container and mix until gelatinous in consistency, this is an egg alternative).

 A good pinch of Pink Himalayan Rock Salt